Luffytaro22/Leaderboard/readme.md

 ### Prerequisites
 In order to run this project you need to have:

-- A Text Editor
+- A Text Editor.
-- A Browser
+- A Browser.

 ### Setup
-* To clone this repository to your desired folder: <br>
+To clone this repository to your desired folder, run the following command: <br>

-Run the following command

 ```
 git clone git@github.com:Luffytaro22/Leaderboard.git